Salicyl alcohol

-Chemical synthesis
+Synthesis and applications

-Salicyl alcohol can be prepared through the reduction of salicylaldehyde via lithium aluminium hydride (LAH) in THF.
+Salicyl alcohol is produced by the hydroxymethylation of phenol using formaldehyde:

-Applications
+Air oxidation of salicyl alcohol gives salicylaldehyde.

-Chemical sweeteners were formed by acetal formation with e.g. isovanillin (Cmp4).
+Chemical sweeteners are formed by acetal formation with e.g. isovanillin (Cmp4).

 Salicyl alcohol appears as a pharmacophore in several notable β2-adrenoceptor agonists (e.g. salbutamol), as well as in synthetic estrone analogs, e.g. CID:22940780 or CID:154236944.

 Biosynthesis

 Salicyl alcohol is the precursor of salicylic acid.
 It is formed from salicin by enzymatic hydrolysis by Salicyl-alcohol beta-D-glucosyltransferase or by acid hydrolysis.